Research

 Smoke from regional wildfires alters lake ecology

 We analyzed a 2018 event in which wildfire smoke covered Castle Lake, a low-productivity lake in California, for 55 days.
-This study compared the lake's conditions during this smoke event with data from the previous four years (2014-2017).
-The results showed that the smoke reduced incident ultraviolet-B (UV-B) radiation by 31% and photosynthetically active radiation (PAR) by 11%, significantly altering the light regime.
+Conditions during the event were compared to data from 2014-2017.
+Smoke reduced incident ultraviolet-B (UV-B) radiation by 31% and photosynthetically active radiation (PAR) by 11%, altering the light regime.
 Underwater, UV-B and PAR decreased by 65% and 44%, respectively, while the lake's heat content dropped by 7%.
-Despite these changes, primary production in shallow waters increased by 109%, likely due to a release from photoinhibition.
-In contrast, deep-water primary production decreased, and the chlorophyll-a peak in deep waters failed to develop, probably due to the reduced PAR.
-The study also found that while zooplankton biomass and migration patterns showed little change, trout were absent from littoral-benthic habitats during the smoke period.
+Despite this, primary production in shallow waters increased by 109%, likely due to a release from photoinhibition.
+In contrast, deep-water production decreased, and the chlorophyll-a peak in deep waters failed to develop, likely from reduced PAR.
+While zooplankton biomass and migration patterns showed little change, trout were absent from littoral-benthic habitats during the smoke period.
 These findings highlight the varied effects of smoke on lake ecosystems.

 Team Members: Facundo Scordo and Sudeep Chandra